Cassowary: Threats

 In its main home of New Guinea, cassowaries are the island's largest and most dominant and formidable bird, as well as being one of the largest terrestrial endemic animals in New Guinea.
 As such, adult cassowaries have no natural enemies other than humans (and even then, the birds are rarely hunted due to their reputation, speed, wariness and self-defence, with juveniles being preferred over adults for ceremonial purposes - on average, it is considered very fortunate for a human hunter to kill one in every five years).
 With regards to their relationship with the New Guinea singing dogs — one of Papua's only obligate terrestrial apex predators, with the other being the crocodile monitor — adult birds generally ignore them, with some even believing that the dogs take full advantage of the birds' foraging behaviour, as both species share and use the same feeding trail through the forests.
 It was believed that these dogs follow adult birds to catch small prey attracted to the dropped fruits on the rainforest floor.
 Nevertheless, there was a report from a native hunter of an exceptionally rare case of a singing dog attacking the dwarf species.
 The incident ended with the singing dog being disemboweled and ripped open by the bird.
 In general, however, both animals mutually keep their distance and avoid one another.

-Cassowary chicks are vulnerable to large pythons, monitor lizards, New Guinea singing dogs, and Papuan eagles.
+Cassowary chicks are vulnerable to pythons (large pythons prey on southern cassowary chicks in northern Australia, and pythons prey on cassowary chicks in New Guinea), monitor lizards (monitor lizards prey on southern cassowary chicks in northern Australia, and crocodile monitors prey on cassowary chicks in New Guinea), New Guinea singing dogs, and Papuan eagles.
 When threatened, it is known that cassowary chicks emit different vocalisation calls to indicate the specific threat, such as a hawk, before running underneath their father.
 Adult males aggressively defend their chicks.
 While adult males usually scare off or kill most predators, a chick will occasionally be separated in the chaos and become a potential target.